Chasing shadows with Gottesman-Kitaev-Preskill codes: GKP logical shadows

 \subsection{Decomposing GKP states from photon click detectors}

-Homodyne or (generalized) heterodyne measurements are by no means the only common and practically feasible measurements in quantum optical measurements.
-Possibly even more common are photon click detectors such as being realized by avalanche photon detectors \cite{Cova2004}.
+Another practically relevant measurement channel is provided by photon click detectors~\cite{Cova2004}.
 Photon click detectors have dichotomic outcomes and distinguish the presence from the absence of photons.
-We examine for this reason the POVM
+The relevant POVM is given by

 with chi-function

 As before, this channel is rotationally invariant, such that the only non-trivial component of the twirl is given by its diagonalizing action on the chi function.
 Note that the wave function collapse induced by projective measurement of a generating set of GKP stabilizers is equivalent a full stabilizer displacement twirl (with $m\rightarrow\infty$).
 Ignoring stabilizer coherences, the channel thus takes the form